userfhy/PointersOnC/README.md

 The 'q' file indicates the answer to the question.

-'Arithmetic' folder just learning algorithm with c language.
+Folder 'Arithmetic' just for learning algorithm with c language.

 ## Directory Structure